threefoldtech/jumpscaleX_weblibs/README.md

 # jumpscale_weblibs

-javascript libraries used in many of our projects
+javascript and css libraries used in many of our web projects.
+Please include them in your projects from here instead of adding same library for every project.

 Repo Owner: [@arahman.hamdy](https://github.com/arahmanhamdy)